Ryan Dotson: Party switch

 According to Dotson, he was raised in an environment surrounded by ancestral Democrats, where belonging to the party of Andrew Jackson and Harry S. Truman was "natural."
 However, Dotson switched his registration to the Republican party in 2012, citing Ronald Reagan in that the party had left him and "drifted too far left."

 Legislative activities

 On June 11, 2021, Dotson authored legislation that would ban transgender women from playing on women's sports teams in Kentucky.
+The bill passed, despite opposition from the ACLU of Kentucky, and The Human Rights Campaign.

 2026 House of Representatives Campaign

 On April 22, 2025, Dotson declared his candidacy for Kentucky's 6th congressional district in the 2026 House of Representatives election after incumbent Andy Barr filed to run for U.S. Senate.

+State Rep. Ryan Dotson, R-Winchester, addresses the crowd on April 12, 2026, during a parade in downtown Winchester celebrating George Rogers Clark's boys and girls basketball state championships.